S.Africa insurers' offer in COVID claims fight too little too late for some

 "We'll put the money to good use to those that receive the benefit.
 For the balance, it's... just more agony," he said.

-Santam , South Africa's largest short-term insurer, and Hollard Insurance Group are proposing interim relief payments on some claims while court cases are ongoing.
+Santam SNTJ.J, South Africa's largest short-term insurer, and Hollard Insurance Group are proposing interim relief payments on some claims while court cases are ongoing.

 Businesses expecting to receive payouts from Santam said the money could help them stay afloat.

-To get a payment, however, policies must still be in force - a problem for Wynand du Toit, whose tented safari camp company had to stop paying premiums when revenues abruptly dried up.
+To get a payment, however, policies must still be in force, Santam said when it announced the offer.
+That's a potential problem for Wynand du Toit, whose tented safari camp company had to stop paying premiums when revenues abruptly dried up.

 "Reading the fine print broke me, literally broke me," he said in an open letter to the insurer.